specklesystems/speckle-docs/dev/server-setup-k8s.md

   - `s3.bucket`: required, this is the name of your DigitalOcean space.
   - `s3.access_key`: required, this is the `Key` of your Spaces API key.
 You can find this by viewing it from the [Spaces API Key page on DigitalOcean](https://cloud.digitalocean.com/account/api/tokens)
   - `s3.auth.local.enabled`: this is enabled by default.
 This requires users to register on your Speckle cluster with a username and password.
 If you wish to use a different authorization provider, such as Azure AD, Github, or Google, then set this value to `false`, and amend the relevant section below by enabling that and providing the relevant details where necessary.
-  - `cert_manager_issuer`: optional, the default is set for Let's Encrypt staging api.
-For production, change the value to `letsencrypt-prod` and amend the ClusterIssuer in [Step 3.d](#3d-certificate-manager).
+  - `cert_manager_issuer`: optional, the default is set for Let's Encrypt staging api `letsencrypt-staging`.
+For production, change the value to `letsencrypt-prod`.

 The remaining values can be left as their defaults.